tomiproyectx/CS1.6GG/README.md

 ## TOOLS USED
-Python: ETL - Extraction(Web Scrapping with BeautifulSoup), transformation(Pandas), and loading(Sqlite3).
+- Python: ETL - Extraction(Web Scrapping with BeautifulSoup), transformation(Pandas), and loading(Sqlite3).
-SQL: SQLite Database for storage, query development, and data modeling.
+* SQL: SQLite Database for storage, query development, and data modeling.
-Windows file system for file back-ups and documentation.
++ Windows file system for file back-ups and documentation.
-Windows Task Scheduler for process automation.
+* Windows Task Scheduler for process automation.

 ## PROJECT WALKTHROUGH
-ETL: Only one [Python script](https://github.com/tomiproyectx/CS1.6GG/blob/main/web_scrapper.py) is in charge of doing all the ETL processes.
+**ETL**: Only one [Python script](https://github.com/tomiproyectx/CS1.6GG/blob/main/web_scrapper.py) is in charge of doing all the ETL processes.
 It runs daily at midnight on my personal Windows computer (I used Windows Task Scheduler for this).
 The script extracts the raw data from the corresponding web page(s), cleans it, backs it up locally into a file system, and ingests it through a .csv file into an SQLite database located locally in the same directory as the script.
 Data is ingested into a database table which will contain the raw data with no transformations.
 Create Statement for the table: [CREATE TABLE raw_gg_teamplay_players.sql](https://github.com/tomiproyectx/CS1.6GG/blob/main/CREATE%20TABLE%20raw_gg_teamplay_players.sql)